mandelsoft/kubelink/README.md

 an incoming connection.
 It is guaranteed by the certificate authorithy that has issued the server certificate.

-The certificate, provate key and CA certificate is taken from a standard kubernetes TLS secret.
+The certificate, private key and CA certificate is taken from a standard kubernetes TLS secret.
 Here it is maintained by the certificate service, but it can also be maintained manually.